leafo/lapis/docs/input_validation.md

   },
   {
     name = "join_error",
     description = "A function that formats the error message.
-It takes the error, the index of the item, and the item itself as arguments and returns a formatted string", }
+It takes the error, the index of the item, and the item itself as arguments and returns a formatted string"
+  }
 }